 There have been many, many Black-owned entertainment businesses in Omaha history.

 In the 1870s, conservatory-trained classical musician George T. McPherson opened the first Black-owned music studio in Omaha.
 For more than 25 years, he taught music to the “foremost white families” in Omaha.
 A local newspaper called him, “the leading pianist of the race.”
-Other early entrepreneurial African American musicians in Omaha included Lloyd Hunter (1910-1961) and Red Perkins (1890-1976), and
+Other early entrepreneurial African American musicians in Omaha included Lloyd Hunter (1910-1961) and Red Perkins (1890-1976) among others.

 When she passed away in 1966, Florentine Frances Pinkston (1887-1966) was widely recognized as the most popular and longstanding music teachers in Omaha.
 After graduating from the New England Conservatory of Music in 1916, she started her 50-year-long career teaching at 2114 Lake Street.
 Mrs. Pinkston taught voice and piano after winning an award as an “outstanding director” from the New England Conservatory of Music.
 In addition to teaching more than a thousands students across six generations, she was honored by the Omaha Urban League and the Christ Child Society for her contributions to the community.
 A memorial was created after she passed called the Florentine Pinkston Scholarship Fund.